0707-aayu/PatternAnalysis-2025/recognition/HipMRI_VQVAE_s4831001/README.md

 The VQ-VAE comprises three components:

-- **Encoder** – Compresses input MRI slices into latent representations using convolutional layers with BatchNorm, ReLU, and residual stacks to maintain gradient flow.
+- **Encoder** – Down samples the input MRI slices into latent representations through convolutional layers with BatchNorm, ReLU and residual stacks to preserve gradient flow.
-- **Vector Quantiser (VQ)** – Replaces each latent vector with its nearest codebook embedding, discretising the latent space via nearest-neighbour lookup.
+- **Vector Quantiser (VQ)** – Replaces each latent vector with its nearest codebook embedding, effectively discretising the latent space using a nearest-neighbour look-up.
-- **Decoder** – Reconstructs the original image from quantised embeddings using transposed convolutions and residual blocks.
+- **Decoder** – Transposed convolutions combined with residual blocks are used to reconstruct the original image from quantised embeddings.

-Residual connections throughout the network ensure stable training and preserve fine structural details.
+Residual connections on all levels of the network provide stability of training and preserve fine structural details.

 ---

 ## Loss Function & Optimisation

-The model jointly optimises three loss terms:
+The model co-optimises optimises three loss terms:

 ![Loss Function Table ](images/Loss_function_table.png)

 ## Key Insight

-By discretising the latent space, the VQ-VAE avoids the “posterior collapse” issue common in VAEs and provides a stable, interpretable representation of MRI slices — capturing both global anatomical structures and local variations crucial for radiotherapy analysis.
+Latent discretisation prevents “posterior collapse” which is a common issue in VAEs and thus results in a reliable, interpretable representation of MRI slices that captures both global anatomical structures and local variations which are essential for radiotherapy analysis.

 ---